Guide written by:

 - Memory foam (to limit pressure points) or classic stuffing.

 - The cover material (to limit hair sticking, noise, sliding, etc.).

-- The style of the mat (block colour, patterned, etc.).
+- The style of the mat (plain colours, such as grey, patterned, etc.).

 - The shape (round, square, rectangular) with edges of varying height.

 - Hidden zips to avoid injuries.